 Finally it is time to board your “sleigh” and begin your ride through the attraction.
 There are so many amazing Nightmare Before Christmas details in Haunted Mansion Holiday that I think it would be nearly impossible to list them all.

-Some of our favorite details were Zero floating down the long, dark hall; the immense spooky gingerbread house in the dining room scene; Jack giving Christmas greetings as you enter the cemetery, and Oogie Boogie’s roulette game at the end of the ride.
+Some of our favorite details were Zero floating down the long, dark hall; an immense spooky gingerbread house in the dining room scene; Jack giving Christmas greetings as you enter the cemetery, and Oogie Boogie’s roulette game at the end of the ride.
 I could probably ride Haunted Mansion Holiday a hundred more times and still find something new.

 The Haunted Mansion isn’t the only attraction that undergoes a huge transformation for the holidays.
 It’s A Small World gets completely new decorations inside and out for Christmastime.